Stay warm and save money when the temperature drops

 Obviously most thermostats allow you to set schedules so your heating comes on when you’re home, but it’s not an exact science and schedules can be a bit of a pain to change.
 Smart thermostats make it a lot easier.
 You can adjust your schedules, turn your heating on and change the temperature all with a few taps on your smartphone.

-A clever extra feature Hive Active Heating comes with is called ‘Ready by’, which you’ll find on the Hive app.
+A clever extra feature our Hive Thermostats come with is called ‘Ready by’, which you’ll find on the Hive app.
 It learns how quickly your home warms up and turns the boiler on at just the right time.
 So your house will be nice and toasty when you get in, and not a moment before.

 Heat up the rooms you need with smart radiator valves